poseidon/matchbox/Documentation/bootkube.md

 kube-system   pod-checkpointer-node1.example.com         1/1       Running   2          10m
 ```

-Try deleting pods to see that the cluster is resilient to failures and machine restarts (CoreOS auto-updates).
+Try deleting pods to see that the cluster is resilient to failures and machine restarts (Container Linux auto-updates).

 ## Going further